deanhamsft/Brinehaven/Current state of things (Sunday).md

 ~~The session ended right after the party saved Lira, and discovered that Ysmeine's flute is linked melodically with the elven runes, including the ones hidden on the knife.~~
 The party must have the knife plus a belt from the abandoned Dwarven mine for the ward spell at the runestones to work.

-Elda knows when the sheriff leaves town.
-Always in the company of Gavrin
+~~Elda knows when the sheriff leaves town.
+Always in the company of Gavrin~~

 they killed Retch
-the Sheriff thinks that Retch disappeared with his money and skipped town.
+~~the Sheriff thinks that Retch disappeared with his money and skipped town.~~ ~~The party cleared out the poaching camp~~
-The party cleared out the poaching camp the Silverthorne are sacred in town as a ward of Aerdrie Faenya.
+~~the Silverthorne are sacred in town as a ward of Aerdrie Faenya.~~ ~~Ragna has taken the hides, and will bring them to the town council to be investigated.~~ Thalia's ring is now magical, but it only attracts undead at night on a DM roll  >15

-Ragna has taken the hides, and will bring them to the town council to be investigated.
+Party killed Jorin, the Sheriff, two deputies, Calen, and Magnus.
+The ring is on the sheriff's dead hand.
-Thalia's ring is now magical, but it only attracts undead at night on a DM roll  >15
+They found the map to the Dwarven mine in the fairy glen.

-Party killed Jorin, the Sheriff, two deputies, and Calen
+They resolved the curse on the Whispering Cove